jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-6-three-steps-to-improve-hugos-rss-feeds/index.md

 <description>{{ .Summary | html }}</description>
 ```

 `.Summary` will do what was just described, print out the first paragraph of your post.
-However unlike WordPress, it doesn't actually say if there is more content - so users may not load your full website.
+However unlike WordPress, it doesn't actually say if there is more content.
+So users may not load your full website, instead thinking you've produced a very short article!

-TODO screenshot of Hugo doing thi
+{{< figure src="hugo-incomplete-post.png" class="center" alt="Hugo producing a summarised RSS post" >}}

-I'm not against the practice of previewing the post, if a blog provides revenue for an individual (or group of) then you will need to force readers to view the full  website for analytics and advertising (businesses gotta make money!).
+I'm not against the practice of previewing the post, if a blog provides revenue for the author(s) then you will need to force readers to view the full  website for analytics and advertising (businesses gotta make money!).

 Although I'm sure the initial purpose of RSS was only meant to be used to provide subscribers a pure text version of your content.
-At the end of the day, I believe it should be the user who decides how they want to view my content - and they accept the limitations that come from RSS.
+At the end of the day, I believe the author should give the reader choice on mediums of consumption - and they accept the limitations that come from RSS.

 So now, I'll be making several changes to the Hugo template RSS XML file to produce the full site content, along with some other enhancements.